-Not only do employers require certain certifications, there are national requirements for being an HVAC technician.
+Not only do employers require certain certifications, but there are also national requirements for being an HVAC technician.
 The most important of these is the EPA refrigerant handling certification.
-United States Environmental Protection Agency requires that all technicians who buy, handle, or work with refrigerants in any way be certified in proper refrigerant handling (Career Outlook Handbook).
+The United States Environmental Protection Agency requires that all technicians who buy, handle, or work with refrigerants in any way be certified in proper refrigerant handling (Career Outlook Handbook).
 There are several training programs that help you study for the EPA test.
-Simply check in at the training program in your state and ask them about study programs for the EPA test, and they should be able to provide resources.
+Simply check-in at the training program in your state and ask them about study programs for the EPA test, and they should be able to provide resources.
 Alternatively, there are study programs online, like the ESCO Institute EPA Test Study Program.

 A college education is not required for a career in the HVAC industry, but it can certainly improve your pay and your prospects.
 If you obtain a Bachelor’s degree in an engineering field, you will blow away employers with your credentials.
 This can accelerate your progress dramatically.
 Some of the best majors for HVAC technicians are mechanical engineering, electrical engineering, mechatronics engineering, and architectural engineering.

 How Can I Start My Own HVAC Business?

 Starting a company can be very difficult.
 You should expect to initially work far more hours than usual.
 You must maintain quality practices, follow regulations, construct a good team of technicians, and build your customer base.